More people than ever are adopting plant-based diets. Indeed, it’s never been easier to go vegan either.

 Since most traditional omega 3 supplements are derived from fish oils, vegans often attempt to make up for this by adding seeds like chia, hemp and flax to their diets.

 The trouble is that not all omega 3 fatty acids are the same.
-Supplementing your diet with seeds and nuts will improve your levels of alpha-linolenic acid (APA).
+Supplementing your diet with seeds and nuts will improve your levels of alpha-linolenic acid (ALA).
 But to get the full fitness benefits of consuming more omega 3, your body has to convert it into other fatty acids.

 Of these, the most important are docosahexaenoic acid (DHA) and eicosapentaenoic acid (EPA).
-Unfortunately, the rate at which this conversion happens when you consume APA from legumes is fairly low - especially compared to fish oils.
+Unfortunately, the rate at which this conversion happens when you consume ALA from legumes is fairly low - especially compared to fish oils.

 Luckily though, vegan-friendly supplements can be made which offer the same health benefits as fish oil.
 They work by cutting out the middleman and deriving DHA and EPA from the same source as fish: algae and seaweed.